UK Fin Lab

 Adult 2

-This uses a practical adjusted net income estimate: income entered less pension tax relief and Gift Aid entered.
-The charge is based on the higher adjusted net income between partners.
+This estimate uses income entered less pension tax relief and Gift Aid entered.
+The charge is based on the higher adjusted net income between partners, not both incomes added together.

 Your estimate